Sahar-AbdelSamad/Portfolio/README.md

 # Portfolio-setup-and-mobile-version-skeleton

-> This is the first milestone in the process of creating my portfolio website.
+> This is my portfolio website.

 ![screenshot](Images/Screenshot.png)